AdobeDocs/experience-manager-65.en/help/forms/using/aem-service-pack-installation-solution.md

 1. Navigate to `[aem-forms root]\crx-repository\launchpad\felix\bundle52\version0.1` and delete the `bundle.jar`.
 1. Rename the `bundle.jar.bak` to the `bundle.jar`.
 1. Start the application server.

-## Applies to {#applies-to}

-This solution applies to:
-* AEM Forms on all JEE servers except those running on JBoss EAP 7.4.0